Skills & Training

 0. Your Hard Skills and Job Experience

-While everything else on this list is a highlight, these are the backbone of your resume—which is why we’re not counting them numerically on this list.
+While everything else on this list is a highlight, these are the backbone of your resume, which is why we’re not counting them numerically.

 1. Adaptability and Flexibility

-Not everyone can pick up a new type of software or a new piece of technology after navigating it for a few hours.
-If you have that skill, put it front and center under your list of skills—ideally with a few concrete examples of when you’ve done it before.
+Not everyone can pick up a new type of software or master a new workflow after only a few hours of training.
+If you have that skill, put it front and center.
+As businesses rapidly adopt new digital technologies, your ability to pivot is a massive asset.

 2. Critical Thinking

 This is a must if you’re looking at getting any sort of job that involves data, research analysis, or software development.
-However, sharp critical thinking skills are helpful for practically any job because they can help you identify trends and work smarter rather than harder.
+However, sharp critical thinking skills are universally helpful because they allow you to work smarter, not harder.

 3. Collaboration Skills